safeworkshop/safeworkshop.github.io/content/_index.md

 Papers should be submitted via [conext23-safe.hotcrp.com](https://conext23-safe.hotcrp.com) submission System.

-All submitted papers will be assessed through a **double-blind review process.** This means that the authors do not see who are the reviewers and the reviewers do not see who are the authors
+All submitted papers will be assessed through a **double-blind review process.** This means that the authors do not see who are the reviewers and the reviewers do not see who are the authors.

+Please see more details in the section [Submission](https://safeworkshop.github.io/posts/submission/).

 ## Important Dates